-sewage management in new/existing colonies, housing societies using ZLD system

-Projects for onsite sewage management as per the ZLD system in existing/ new housing colonies/apartment complexes and townships are encouraged.
+• Sewage management in new/ existing colonies, housing societies using ZLD system: Projects for onsite sewage management as per the ZLD system in existing/ new housing colonies/ apartment complexes and townships are encouraged.
 However, major share of funding for such projects must be borne by the project proponents.
 The projects must ensure that there is no discharge of treated sewage outside the premises.
 To achieve this, the price of freshwater must be kept much higher than the cost of recycling sewage.
-Note on Sewage Management in New/Existing Colonies/Townships: We envisage an accelerated pace of urbanization in NGRB in the next few decades.
-This should not put additional load on sewage infrastructure in place.
-It is hence recommended that all large planned urban developments, i.e., townships, housing colonies, large multistoried apartment complexes, etc. adopt a ZLD policy, wherein all sewage generated in such entities should be treated and reused within the complex itself.
-Similar policy should be extended to existing colonies also, wherever possible.

-zero-liquid discharge (ZLD) systems for large/medium industries, including TDS management

-Projectsfor implementation of ZLD systems in large/medium industries and industrial clusters, (including CETPs)are encouraged.
+Zero-liquid discharge (ZLD) systems for large/ medium industries, including TDS management: Projects for implementation of ZLD systems in large/medium industries and industrial clusters, (including CETPs) are encouraged.
 The treated effluent from such systems must be reused in the industry itself.
 The proposed systems must include, if necessary, a comprehensive plan for TDS management.
 Major share of funding for such projects must be borne by the project proponents.
-However, concessional loans, etc. may be made available for some projects in a case-by-case basis.
+However, concessional loans, etc. may be made available for some projects in a case-bycase basis.